KyroChi/Pokemon-Sprite-Dataset/README.md

 -   Unwrapped generation V sprites (i.e. each frame of the gif as an individual image)
 -   A "full art" dataset, with the header images from Bulbapedia entries.

 All three datasets have conditional and unconditional features available, which are scraped and stored in CSV format.
-Look at call signatures for the datasets to understand available options.
+Look at the call signatures in the dataset code to understand available options.

 Below are examples from each of the three datasets: